-You can also use this dressing as a marinade.
+This dressing is also great as a marinade.
 It may be December as I write this but I’m already dreaming of a Raspberry Basil Vinaigrette Dressing marinated chicken breast on the grill!

 - 1/2 cup olive oil (or 1/4 cup olive oil and 1/4 cup MCT oil)

 - 2 teaspoons raspberry powder OR 1/3 cup fresh or thawed raspberries